double-buffer/elemental/README.md

 }
 ```

+[!TIP]
-ℹ️ Please note that this code uses both Elemental and ElementalTools.
+Please note that this code uses both Elemental and ElementalTools.
 In a real world app, you should compile your shaders offline with a tool.

+[!WARNING]
-⚠️ This code will only runs on platforms that support shader compilation.
+This code will only runs on platforms that support shader compilation.
 (Windows, MacOS, Linux)
 If you want to run code on other platforms you should compile your shaders offline.

 You will find more examples in the [samples folder](samples).